 \subsection{Explanation}

 There is a strong connection between nomic realism and scientific explanation.
-The point of postulating physical laws, on BSA and on MinP, is to provide scientific explanations.
-However, not all candidate laws provide the same quality of explanation or same kind of explanation.
-Hence, on both versions of nomic realism, we might wonder if there is a principled reason to think that we will have a successful scientific explanation for all phenomena.
+The purpose of postulating laws, whether in BSA or MinP, is to provide scientific explanations.
+However, not all candidate laws offer the same quality or type of explanation.
+Consequently, on both versions of nomic realism, we may ask whether there is a principled reason to expect successful scientific explanations for all phenomena.

-On MinP, explanations must relate to us \cite[p.45]{chenandgoldstein}.
-Constraints, in and of themselves, do not always provide satisfying explanations.
+In MinP, laws provide good explanations only when they are sufficiently simple.
+Constraints, in and of themselves, do not always yield satisfying explanations \cite[p.45]{chenandgoldstein}.
 Many constraints are complicated and thus insufficient for understanding nature.
-For example, the constraint given by just $\Omega^L = \{\xi_M\}$, which requires a complete specification of the mosaic, is insufficient for understanding the Mandelbrot world.
+For example, the constraint given by $\Omega^L = \{\xi_M\}$, which fully specifies the mosaic, does not sufficiently explain the pattern in the Mandelbrot world.
 Knowing why there is a pattern requires more than knowing the exact distribution of matter.

-On MinP, many candidate laws can constrain the mosaic.
-But not all have the level of simplicity to provide illumination about the mosaic.
+Although many candidate laws in MinP can constrain the mosaic, not all are simple enough to illuminate its structure.
 With PNS, we expect the actual constraint to be relatively simple.
-The constraint given by the Mandelbrot law should be preferred to that given by $\Omega^L = \{\xi_M\}$.
-The simple law provides a successful explanation while the more complicated one does not.\footnote{PNS and other epistemic guides may be regarded as questions raised by \cite{hildebrand2013can}.}
+The Mandelbrot law provides a far superior explanation compared to the constraint $\Omega^L = \{\xi_M\}$, as the former is simple and explanatory while the latter is overly detailed and unilluminating.\footnote{PNS and other epistemic guides may be regarded as responses to questions about primitivism raised by \cite{hildebrand2013can}.}

-On BSA, it is built in the notion of laws that they systematize the mosaic.
-However, whether there is a systematization that is simpler than the mosaic is a contingent matter, depending on the detailed, microscopic, and global structures of the mosaic.
-Not every mosaic supports a systematization that provides illumination in the sense of unifying the diverse phenomena in the mosaic.
-BSA only entails that the best system is no more complex than the exact specification of the mosaic.
-For example, some mosaics may support no better optimal summary than the exact specification of the mosaic itself.
-Hence, on BSA, having successful explanations is not automatic.
+In BSA, laws are defined by their role in systematizing the mosaic.
+However, whether a systematization exists that is simpler than the mosaic itself is a contingent matter, depending on the microscopic and global structure of the mosaic.
+Not all mosaics support a systematization that unifies diverse phenomena in an illuminating way \citep{LoewerFluke2023}.
+BSA only guarantees that the best system is no more complex than the full specification of the mosaic.
+Some mosaics may support no better optimal summary than the exact specification of the mosaic itself.
+Hence, in BSA, having successful explanations is not automatic.
 It requires the mosaic to be favorable.